The industry's best information systems research

 —IBM Systems Journal (from 1962)

-- research that is cited more than 15,000 times in patents from technology categories such as computer hardware, computer software, information storage, semiconductor, and telecommunications, according to 1790 Analytics
+- Research that is cited more than 18,000 times in patents filed from 1999 to 2018 in technology categories such as computer hardware, computer software, information storage, semiconductor, and telecommunications, according to 1790 Analytics

 A subscription to the IBM Journal of Research and Development includes one simultaneous user and access to the current year of the journal, as well as the complete backfile for both the IBM Journal of Research and Development and the IBM Systems Journal.